We use quantum-foundations mathematics to verify legal citations — catching hallucinations that single-signal methods provably cannot.

 The courts are already acting.
 Are you?

 In June 2023, attorneys Steven Schwartz and Peter LoDuca were sanctioned $5,000 by Judge Kevin Castel in Mata v.
 Avianca for submitting a brief with six fabricated case citations generated by ChatGPT.
 The cases sounded real.
 The citations looked real.
 None of them existed.
-Since then, the problem has accelerated.
+Since then, the problem has accelerated — and evolved.
+Today, the most dangerous hallucinations aren't missing cases.
+They're real cases with fabricated holdings.

 Mata v.
 Avianca, Inc.